-Education/Training/Experience: Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
-A typical way to obtain the knowledge and abilities would be: Some instructional assistant experience is desirable.
-Knowledge Of: Appropriate techniques for the physical management of special education students is desirable; techniques to motivate students; basic arithmetic to assist in tutoring students; English usage, spelling, grammar, and punctuation; simple record keeping; general purposes and goals of education; general methods of education and teaching; learn special education instructional terminology, program philosophies, concepts, materials, methods and procedures; assume responsibility for assisting in the supervision of special education students; recognize limitations of students and encourage their participation in educational and occupational programs and activities.
-Ability To: Administer assistance to students requiring personal care in their hygiene and lavatory needs; read, write, and understand the English language; maintain accurate records; learn to operate equipment used as educational aids; work independently in the absence of supervision; communicate clearly and concisely, both orally and in writing; establish and maintain cooperative working relationships with those contacted in the course of work; formal or informal education or training which ensures the ability to read and write at a level necessary for successful job performance.
+Any combination of experience and training that would likely provide the required knowledge and abilities Education/Training/Experience: Appropriate techniques for the physical management of special education students is detechniques to motivate students; basic arithmetic to assist in tutoring students; English usage, substitution of special education; simple record keeping; general purposes and goals of education; methods of education and teaching; learn special education instructional terminology, publicosophies, concepts, materials, methods and procedures; assume responsibility for assisting supervision of special education students; recognize limitations of students and encourage participation in educational and occupational programs and activities.
+Ability To: Administer assistance to students requiring personal care in their hygiene and lavatory needs; read, writ and understand the English language; maintain accurate records; learn to operate equipment used a educational aids; work independently in the absence of supervision; communicate clearly and concisel both orally and in writing; establish and maintain cooperative working relationships with those contacted in the course of work; formal or informal education or training which ensures the ability to read and writing at a level necessary for successful job performance.
 Supervision Received: Receives general supervision from certificated staff.
-Licenses / Certifications: Possession of, or ability to obtain, a current American Red Cross First Aid Certificate is desirable; possession of, or ability to obtain, a current CPR Certificate is desirable.
+Licenses / Certifications: Possession of, or ability to obtain, a current American Red Cross First Aid Certificate is possession of, or ability to obtain, a current CPR Certificate is desirable.
 Other: Level II Requirements: In addition to the experience and training guidelines for Special Education Instructional Assistant I, one (1) year of instructional assistant experience and equivalent to the completion of a college-level instructional assistant preparation course.
 Level III Requirements: In addition to the experience and training in guidelines for Special Education Instructional Assistant II, two (2) years of instructional assistant experience, including experience working with special education students and certificate of completion for the approved Instructional Aide Program or equivalent to the completion of 24 units of college-level coursework in a special education instructional assistant program.